Home

 About Masson Safaris

-We run safaris dedicated to wildlife viewing, bird watching and the general appreciation of nature in remote areas of Botswana.
+We run Safaris dedicated to wildlife viewing, bird watching and the general appreciation of nature in remote areas of Botswana.
 Masson Safaris is ecologically friendly and we ensure that our presence has minimal environmental impact.
-It is an honor to to be allowed into these pristine areas and it carries responsibilities, which we take very seriously.
-With expert guiding, we hope to increase your awareness of and interest in Botswana’s natural beauty.
-We are a Permanent Registered Botswana Company and a member of the Hotel and Tourism Association of Botswana and being fully insured is a pre-requisite for this.
+It is an honour to be allowed into these pristine areas and it carries responsibilities which we take very seriously.
+With expert Guiding we hope to increase your awareness of and interest in Botswana’s natural beauty.
+We are a Botswana Registered Company and a member of the Botswana Hotel and Tourism Association, being fully insured is a pre-requisite for this.

 Our Staff